amun0905/NO2-DA-power-price-forecasting-with-deep-learning/README.md

 # Forecasting Day-Ahead Electricity Prices in Norwegian NO2 Bidding Zone Using Deep Learning

-This project explores the use of deep learning models to forecast day-ahead electricity prices in Norway's NO2 bidding zone—a region with a highly renewable, hydro-dominated power system.
+This project explores the use of deep learning models to forecast day-ahead electricity prices in Norway's NO2 bidding zone - a region with a highly renewable, hydro-dominated power system.
 The goal is to improve prediction accuracy in a volatile and interconnected market by comparing advanced machine learning and deep learning models.

 ## Project Overview